patcha-ranat/Ecommerce-Invoice-End-to-end/README.md

 In Addition, configuring Redshift Serverless is quite complex, so I will not go into detail, but you can check the code in [main.tf](./terraform/main.tf).
 Basically we need to create the following:
 - Data "aws_availability_zones" to get the availability zone.
-- VPC.
+- VPC
 - Redshift subnet, and also config your available IP address in `terraform.tfvars`.
-- IAM role for Redshift Serverless.
+- IAM role for Redshift Serverless
-- Grant some access and attach some policy for the role.
+- Grant some access and attach some policy for the role
 - Workgroup
-- Namespace.
+- Namespace

 Unlike S3, which is much more easier to create, we just need to specify the name of the bucket, and the region.